- Length of Treatment:1-3 hours

 - Limited engagement in physical activity due to discomfort or pain

 Some patients experience such severe effects from overly large breasts that they have sought out physical therapy to alleviate their symptoms.
 With a breast reduction, candidates can significantly improve the quality of their daily life.
-The best way to determine if you are a good candidate for breast reduction is to schedule a consultation with a board-certified plastic surgeon.
+The best way to determine if you are a good candidate for breast reduction is to schedule a consultation with a skilled plastic surgeon.

 What Happens During Breast Reduction Surgery?